scylladb/scylla-monitoring/docs/source/thanos.rst

 Thanos query
 ^^^^^^^^^^^^
 Thanos query is the aggregator, it expose a Prometheus like API and read from multiple thanos stores (in this case the Thanos stores are the sidecars).
-You run Thanos query together with Scylla Monitoring.
+You run Thanos query together with Scylla .
 Assuming that you have two sidecars running on IP addresses: `ip1` and `ip2`, Start the container  by running:

 .. code-block:: shell